Rosebery - Bellamack

 Rosebery - Bellamack has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Hudson Creek Power Station, Marine Industry Park, Darwin Corporate Park, and Darwin Renewable Energy Hub, with the following list highlighting those most likely to be relevant.
+No changes can influence a region's performance more than modifications to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that might impact the area.
+Key projects include Darwin Light Rail Stage 1, Hudson Creek Power Station, Marine Industry Park, and Darwin Corporate Park, with the following list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.